NVIDIA-Merlin/HugeCTR/docs/source/hierarchical_parameter_server/hps_database_backend.md

 Set the `supportlonglong` field to `True` when you need to use a 64-bit integer input key.
 You must set this field to `true` if you specify `True` for the `i64_input_key` parameter.
 The default value is `True`.

+Set the `fuse_embedding_table` field to `True` when you want to fuse embedding tables.
+The tables with the same embedding vector size will be fused in storage during HPS initialization.
+At each iteration, orignal lookup queires are packed into one via CPU multi-thread synchronization and the packed query is forward to the fused embedding table.
+To use this feature, please ensure that key values in different tables have no overlap and the embedding lookup layers have no dependency to each other in the model graph.
+This is only valid for [HPS Plugin for TensorFlow](hps_tf_user_guide.md) and [HPS Backend for Triton Inference Server](https://github.com/triton-inference-server/hugectr_backend/tree/main/hps_backend).
+The default value is `False`.

 The following sections describe the configuration parameters.
 Generally speaking, each node in your HugeCTR cluster should deploy the same configuration.